Chapter 3 Do You Still Want to Marry Me?

 She finally made it through college and got a job, but still someone wouldn't leave her alone.

-But then she heard a sound—Derek was already on the ground.
+Then she heard a sound—Derek was already on the ground.

-Wentworth had hit him!
+Wentworth had struck him!

 Some people around were scared away, while others gathered to watch.